jbondAI/customer_banking/README.md

 ### Skills Demonstrated

-The primary skills demonstrated is an ability to **create new functions**..
+The primary skills demonstrated is an ability to **create new functions**.

 This challenge assignment also demonstrates use of the following common python coding skills:
 * Proper use of list and dictionary data structures